Milt Dean awarded second quarter hometown hero

-Milt Dean, a Kenosha native, was selected as Kenosha Hometown Hero for the second quarter of 2022 by the Kenosha Hometown Heroes Commission and honored during the June 20 Common Council meeting.
+Milt Dean, a Kenosha native, was selected as Kenosha Hometown Hero for the second quarter of 2022.
+The Kenosha Hometown Heroes Commission honored Dean during the June 20 Common Council meeting.

-Dean was nominated with two years of experience serving in the U.S Army.
-He earned the rank of E-5 Company Clerk/Personal Specialist, and he was eventually assigned to the 93rd Construction Battalion for deployment to Vietnam, where he served from 1967-1968.
+Dean served in the U.S Army.
+He earned the rank of E-5 Company Clerk/Personal Specialist, and he was eventually assigned to the 93rd Construction Battalion for deployment to Vietnam.
+He was stationed there from 1967-1968.

 “I hadn’t even thought about it,” Dean said.
 “That’s what made it so special for me.”

-Dean completed basic and advanced training at Fort Knox, KY, and the reported to the 93rd Construction Engineer Battalion at Fort Lewis Washington where the battalion trained for deployment to Vietnam.
+Dean completed basic and advanced training at Fort Knox, in Kentucky and the reported to the 93rd Construction Engineer Battalion at Fort Lewis in Washington where his battalion trained for deployment to Vietnam.

 When asked if he was scared about going to Vietnam, Dean said he was, “scared like crazy.”